 Trees are most likely to become infected during the first three months after their blossoms fall.
-Citrus cankers are difficult to control, but you can try spraying Meyer lemon trees with a copper fungicide during this time.
+Citrus cankers are difficult to control, but you can try spraying Meyer lemon trees with a copper spray during this time.
 You may need to spray two or three times depending on rainfall.
-It's important that the fruit remains coated with fungicide while it's vulnerable.
+It's important that the fruit remains coated with the copper spray while it's vulnerable.

 The Phytophthora fungus that causes gummosis is most active when the weather is cool and rainy.
 The first noticeable symptom is sap that appears between cracks in the bark.
 The bark begins to crack and eventually peels off, creating lesions that will eventually encircle the tree.
 Unable to get nutrients from the roots, the tree eventually goes into decline.

-Treat the disease by mixing between 2.5 and 5 pounds of the granular fungicide fosetyl-al with 5 gallons of water, or according to label directions if they vary from this recommendation, and spraying or painting the infected tree trunk.
+Treat the disease by mixing between 2.5 and 5 pounds of the granular fungicide fosetyl-Al with 5 gallons of water, or according to label directions if they vary from this recommendation, and spraying or painting the infected tree trunk.
 Thoroughly cover all lesions.
 Apply as often as four times a year.
-Avoid getting fosetyl-al in your eyes, on your skin or on your clothing.
+Avoid getting fosetyl-Al in your eyes, on your skin or on your clothing.
 Wear gloves and safety goggles.
 Rinse your gloves before removing them.

-The Colletotrichum gloeosporioides fungus attacks Meyer lemon tree twigs.
+The Colletotrichum gloeosporioides fungal pathogen attacks Meyer lemon tree twigs.
 The resulting disease, anthracnose, is most likely to occur during wet, rainy spring weather.
 The twigs die, dark stains appear on the fruits, and the leaves die and fall from the plant.
 Masses of dark fungal spores appear on the dead and dying foliage.
 This disease is usually not dangerous enough to require fungicides.

 Meyer lemon trees are also susceptible to root rot.
 Root rot doesn't respond to fungicides.
 Ensure the soil has adequate drainage, and don't overwater.

 Insects such as whiteflies, aphids and mealybugs drain plant juices from Meyer lemons and excrete a sweet, sticky liquid called honeydew.
 The honeydew acts as a growing medium for sooty mold, an unsightly black fungus.
 Plants can usually tolerate sooty mold in light amounts.
 Spray trees early in the day with a steady and forceful stream of water to dislodge the insects.